 Stammering is clearly a “physical or mental impairment”.

-Is it ‘physical’ or ‘mental’?
+Is it “physical” or “mental”?
 This does not matter.
-However, it may be that stammering is ‘physical’ as regards its effect on speech, and ‘mental’ as regards psychological components such as avoiding situations.
+However, stammering may well be “physical”, at least as regards its effect on speech as opposed to more psychological components such as avoiding situations.

 (Bear in mind that to be a disability within the Equality Act 2010, the physical or mental impairment must also have a substantial and long-term adverse effect on one’s ability to carry out normal day-to-day activities.)

 Also stammering is a “physical or mental” impairment.
 “Physical or mental” is not interpreted narrowly to exclude some types of impairment.
 The legislative history (below) endorses this wide approach.

 B v Servisair (UK) Ltd 2004, Employment Tribunal

 A tribunal rejected the employer’s argument that a speech impediment was not a “physical or mental impairment”.